instantdb/instant/README.md

    <a href="https://discord.com/invite/VU53p7uQcE">Discord</a>
 <p>

-Instant is a client-side database that makes it easy to build real-time and collaborative apps like Notion or Figma.
+Instant is a modern Firebase.
+We make you productive by giving your frontend a real-time database.

 You write [relational queries](https://www.instantdb.com/docs/instaql) in the shape of the data you want and Instant handles all the data fetching, permission checking, and offline caching.
 When you [change data](https://www.instantdb.com/docs/instaml), optimistic updates and rollbacks are handled for you as well.
 Plus, every query is multiplayer by default.